Calculated values and conditional logic

 - Round: Rounds a number to the number of decimals specified in the second space

-- Mod: Returns the remainder after division
+- Mod: Returns the remainder after dividing two numbers.

 - Index of: Returns a number that is the position of the second text within the first.
 If the second text is not found in the first, it will return -1